tigellus/Markdown/4. Mechanical Ventilation/11. Troubleshooting the Ventilator/Troubleshooting the Ventilator.md

 [RIGHT] Secretions
 [WRONG] Disconnected ventilator tubing
 [WRONG] Hypoxia
-[WRONG] A cuff leak
+[WRONG] An ETT cuff leak

 # Question 10
-Which of the following could you do for a high respiratory rate alarm?
+A patient presents with respiratory alkalosis, which action is appropriate?

-[WRONG] Turn off the Versed infusion
+[WRONG] Reduce sedation drip rate
-[WRONG] Increase the respiratory rate alarm parameters [WRONG] Test Train-of-Four
+[WRONG] Increase the respiratory rate alarm parameters [WRONG] Increase the PEEP setting
 [RIGHT] Assess the patient for pain and/or anxiety